Support homeXenium Onboard AnalysisAnalysis

 Number of cells detectedThe total number of cells detected.

 Percent of transcripts within cellsPercent of high-quality transcripts that are found within cells.
-A warning message will appear at the top of the analysis summary if the percentage is less than 50%.
 Low values can be caused by underdetection of cells or sample preparation issues leading to mis-localized transcripts.
 Unassigned transcripts are excluded from the cell-feature matrix.

 Cells per 100 µm2The density of cells per 100 microns squared.
 This metric may vary by tissue type and cell size.

-Median transcripts per cellThe median number of transcripts per cell.
+Median transcripts per cellThe median number of high-quality transcripts per cell (≥ Q20).
 Cells with zero transcripts are excluded from the calculation.
-For add-on panels, this metric is also split between median pre-designed or custom transcripts per cell.
+For add-on panels, this metric is split between median pre-designed or custom transcripts per cell.
+If present, the median pre-designed transcript per cell metric includes the combined inputs of pre-designed and add-on probes for boosted genes (learn more here).

 Segmentation method metrics are provided for data generated with the multimodal cell segmentation workflow.